ScepticFlare/crm_backend/README.md

 Authentication and authorization are handled separately.

-Authentication determines the identity of the user, while authorization determines which operations and resources that user can access.
+Authentication determines the identity of the user, while authorization determines which operations and resources the user can access.

 The application also supports scope-based access where applicable: